phxql/phxql/README.md

 Welcome to my GitHub page!
 My name is Moritz Halbritter (born Kammerer).

-I do backend development in Munich, Germany for a living.
 I code mostly on the JVM with Java and Kotlin.
+This is my private account and in no way affiliated with my employer.
+If you're looking for my professional account, [see here](https://github.com/mhalbritter/).

 The (in my mind) most interesting repos on this profile are: